-Application forms must be received by Hounslow Council by the closing date, 15 January 2023, as stated in the published schemes.
+Application forms must be received by Hounslow Council by the closing date, 15 January 2024.
 Applications received after the closing date will be considered as late applications and will be processed after places have been allocated to applicants who applied on time.
-There may be exceptional circumstances where the application may be considered as on time, but these must be received by dates stated in the scheme.
+There may be exceptional circumstances where the application may be considered as on time, but these must be received by 5pm on 8 February 2024.
 This also applies to any changes to the application e.g. order of school preference.
 (See Appendix I for further information on late applications).